 C. Adequate treatment for any contributing underlying medical conditions, if present, has occurred without resolution of the feeding problem.

-D. Individual has been unresponsive to initial outpatient treatment efforts by a single discipline (e.g., occupational therapist, speech language therapist) over a 2-month period or deemed medically unstable to be treated in an outpatient program.
+D. Individual has been unresponsive to initial outpatient treatment efforts by single discipline [TM2] (e.g., occupational therapist, speech language therapist) over a 2-month period or deemed medically unstable to be treated in an outpatient program.

 E. Meaningful improvement is expected from the therapy.
 Documentation of current goals and expected improvements or barriers to improvement is clearly documented and readily apparent at all times.